IBM/watsonx-data-introduction/docs/wxd-queryhistory.md

 !!! warning "Your screens will be different that the ones found in the lab"

-!!! abstract "Find the first SQL statement in your list of queries and select the View Excecution Plan option"
+!!! abstract "Find the first SQL statement in your list of queries and select the View Execution Plan option"

 ![Browser](wxd-images/watsonx-history-1stSQL.png)